digitallawyer/openlegaldictionary/_definitions/non-juridicus.md

 ---
 title: Non Juridicus
 permalink: "/definitions/non-juridicus.html"
 body: Not judicial; not legal.
-Dies non juridicus ls a day on which legal proceedings cannot be had
+Dies non juridicus is a day on which legal proceedings cannot be had
 published_at: '2018-07-07'
 layout: post